A 68000 Monitor Any 68000 S-100 board normally needs a built in monitor

 Serial I/O board.
 The XMODEM protocol is used.
 This is the same

 files.
-Before the download the monitor will request where in the 68K's 16MB
+Before the download the monitor request where in the 68K's 16MB

 address space the program is to be loaded.
 Once downloaded, you can use